supercollider/supercollider.github.io/_includes/download.md

     <li><a href="http://doc.sccode.org/Guides/UsingQuarks.html">Quarks help file</a></li>
 </ul>

-<strong>Note: SourceForge moved the URL of the Quarks repo.</strong> If your install is broken please follow <a href="/development/quarks-repository-moved.html">these instructions</a>.
+<p><strong>Note: SourceForge changed the URL of the Quarks repo.</strong>  Older binary builds of SuperCollider are configured to point to the old URL, but this is easily fixed.
+If your install is broken please follow <a href="/development/quarks-repository-moved.html">these instructions</a>.</p>